 While the Psi-k conference is postponed to 2022, the Volker Heine Young Investigator Award ceremony will be held as a separate event streamed live on September 9, 2021, 2pm CEST.

 The Volker Heine Young Investigator Award recognizes individuals for their outstanding computational work in the areas covered by the Psi-k mission statement ("...to develop fundamental theory, algorithms, and computer codes in order to understand, predict, and design materials properties and functions").
 There will be one award of 2'500€ and four runner-up prizes of 500€ each.

 Young researchers are invited to put themselves forward for the Volker Heine Young Investigator Award.

 Applicants may be of any nationality working anywhere in the world.
 Applicants must be either currently enrolled in a PhD program, or be recent PhD graduates who have received their PhD certificate no earlier than September 11, 2015.

-Young investigators who wish to compete for the Volker Heine Young Investigator Award 2021 must submit the following documents, merged as a single PDF file (max size 10 Mo), by email to the conference secretariat by April 15, 2021 (23:59 CET):
+Young investigators who wish to compete for the Volker Heine Young Investigator Award 2021 must submit the following documents, merged as a single PDF file (max size 10 Mo), by email to the conference secretariat by May 27, 2021 (23:59 CEST):

 a two-page description making the case for their outstanding scientific contributions, including up to a maximum 5 hyperlinks to the relevant publications or websites